 Under project engineering, we include surveys, investigations, feasibility studies, master plans, preliminary designs, project management, development agreements, cost estimates, detail designs, tender documentation and tender adjudications, contract administration, commissioning and training to operators.
 Thus from start to finish, we work with our clients to complete their projects successfully.

 As the preferred consultant for many private developers, we have become known for fast and cost-effective designs.
 Based on our tractive force method for designing sewer networks, we could eliminate existing sewage lift stations as well as those planned for proposed and new subdivisions.
 Guidelines on minimal slopes are currently applied throughout the industry without proper design, requiring lift stations which would otherwise not be necessary.
-Those lift stations are there then forever resulting operational and maintenance cost for indefinite period of time.
+Those lift stations are then there forever, resulting in operational and maintenance cosst for indefinite periods of time.
 With subdivisions comes earthworks and drainage plans, which we have become well established in.
 Due to the conservative results from the Rational method for drainage design which results in taking valuable land out of production, we follow the more accurate SCS TR-55 method for drainage designs.

 While many local authorities have set standards for road layers, we aim by considering the subgrade strength, to optimize on the pavement thickness designs.